lawrenceevalyn/Olli-game/README.md

 * add lengthier room descriptions for the first time a room is entered

 ## Development Log

+### July 1 2017

+Confirmed that map tests account for current map

 ### June 18 2017